lachlan-waugh/6441/slides/content/week02.md

 ---

+### what to do now
-Plan everything now, before you start working on it.
+* plan it now, before you start working on it.
-Maybe post your own marking/success criteria (pls).
+* work on your marking criteria (pls).
-Post weekly update blogs!
+* post weekly update blogs!
     * Easier for me to determine how much time you've put in
     * Stops you from leaving it all until the last minute
-* Research report, CTF

 ---

+### what to do throughout the term
-You should spend around 30 hours total on it.
+* you should spend around 30 hours total on it.
-At the end of term, you present what you produced, you record a video presentation (marked), and present it during the tutorial (not marked)
+* at the end of term, you present what you produced
+    * you record a video presentation (marked), and
+    * present it during the tutorial (not marked)

-If your SA has something targeting other people/places, you need their express permission (e.g. if you're auditing your workplace)
+> if it has something targeting others, you need their express permission

 ---

+### who doesn't love presenting
-Everyone, share what you're planning on doing for your Something Awesome!
+share what you're planning on doing for your Something Awesome!

 {{% /section %}}